Cisco College Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Cisco College, approximately 21% of students took out student loans averaging $4,428 a year.
 That adds up to $17,712 over four years for those students.

 The student loan default rate at Cisco College is 12.6%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do Cisco College Graduates Make?students who graduate from Cisco College with a bachelor's degree go on to jobs where they make an average salary of $30,400 in their early years.
-This is about 24% less that the average college graduate's salary of $39,802 per year.
+How Much Money Do Cisco College Graduates Make?bachelor's degree recipients from Cisco College make around $30,400 per year during the early years of their employment.
+Unfortunately, this is 24% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Cisco College